mongodb/specifications/source/index-management.rst

     /**
      * Optionally specifies a collation to use for the index in MongoDB 3.4 and higher.
-     * If not specified, the default collation of the driver collection object is used,
+     * If not specified, no collation is sent and the default collation of the collection
-     * if one is defined.
-Otherwise, the default collation of the collection server-side is used.
+     * server-side is used.
      */
     collation: Document;
   }